Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 These syscall are the ones that read and write from a file descriptor.
-To call them you need to set the syscall call number to `rax`, pass its arguments using the calling convention, and finally execute the instruction `syscall`.
+To call them you need to set the syscall call number to `rax`, pass its arguments using the calling convention, and finally execute the `syscall` instruction.

 The `write` syscall, on x86, has call number 1, and receives as parameter the file descriptor (which for stdout is 1) and a pointer and a length for the